Cliff Swallow vs Barn Swallow: Spot the Differences

 Cliff swallows and barn swallows are both beautiful birds that are commonly confused for each other.
 Both swallows build mud nests on buildings and bridges.
 Learn more about swallows’ nests and nesting habits.
 When perched, both birds show reddish brown throats and steel-blue backs.
 For more help with telling these similar species apart, use these helpful tips to separate a cliff swallow vs a barn swallow.

 Another thing to look at is the foreheads on both birds.
-A cliff swallow’s forehead can be white or brown on cliff swallows, but a barn swallow’s is always reddish brown.
+A cliff swallow’s forehead can be white or brown, but a barn swallow’s forehead is always reddish brown.